Govee Introduces the TV Backlight 3 With the Highest-Resolution 4MP Dual-Camera and First Hybrid Glass-Plastic Lens

 Industry-Highest 4-Million-Pixel Resolving Power, Powered by an Industry-First Hybrid Glass-Plastic Dual-Camera Lens

-The TV Backlight 3 features high-density 4-in-1 RGBWIC LEDs with a dedicated white channel, elevating color depth and richness beyond standard RGB setups for more nuanced, natural light reproduction.
-With 60 LEDs per meter, brightness increases by approximately 20% over the previous generation, creating smoother transitions and more layered illumination from dark areas to highlights with no visible breaks.
-Combined with professional color algorithms — including Gamma calibration and white-light blending — ambient light maintains accurate colors across varying brightness levels while enhancing low-saturation hues for a more vivid and lifelike screen extension.
+The TV Backlight 3 features high-density RGBWIC LEDs with a dedicated white channel for richer, more natural colors than standard RGB, and at 60 LEDs per meter, enables smooth transitions without visible breaks.
+Professional color algorithms (Gamma calibration, white-light blending) ensure accurate colors across brightness levels and boost low-saturation hues for a vivid screen extension.

 Whole-Room Immersive Lighting and Seamless Smart Home Control

-With the Govee Home App, users can unlock hundreds of preset scenes, enjoy DreamView synchronization across up to 10 Govee devices — lamps, strips, bulbs, and more — or let the lights move to the rhythm with Music Mode.
+With the Govee Home App, users can unlock hundreds of preset scenes, enjoy DreamView synchronization across up to 10 Govee devices for an immersive lighting experience.
 The TV Backlight 3 is fully compatible with Matter and integrates seamlessly with Alexa, Apple HomeKit, Google Home, and Samsung SmartThings.

 Pricing & Availability